Michael Brecker: Illness and death

 While performing at the Mount Fuji Jazz Festival in 2004, Brecker experienced a sharp pain in his back.
 Shortly thereafter in 2005, he was diagnosed with the blood disorder myelodysplastic syndrome (MDS).
 Despite a widely publicized worldwide search, Brecker was unable to find a matching stem cell donor.
 In late 2005, he was the recipient of an experimental partial matching stem cell transplant.
 By late 2006, he appeared to be recovering, but the treatment proved not to be a cure.
-He made his final public performance on June 23, 2006, playing with Hancock at Carnegie Hall.
+He made his final public performance on June 23, 2006, playing with Herbie Hancock at Carnegie Hall.
 Brecker died from complications of leukemia in a Manhattan hospital.
 His funeral was held on January 15, 2007, in Hastings-on-Hudson, New York.

 Instruments

-Early in his career, Brecker played a Selmer Super Balanced Action saxophone (serial number 39xxx), later moving to a lacquer-finished Selmer Mark VI tenor saxophone (serial number 86351, manufactured in 1960) with silver-plated neck (serial number 92203), fitted with a Dave Guardala MB1 mouthpiece and LaVoz medium reeds.
+Early in his career, Brecker played a Selmer Super Balanced Action saxophone, later moving to a lacquer-finished Selmer Mark VI tenor saxophone with silver-plated neck, fitted with a Dave Guardala MB1 mouthpiece and LaVoz medium reeds.
 His earlier mouthpieces included a metal Otto Link 'New York' STM (during the mid-1970s) and a metal Dukoff in the late 1970s and early 1980s.

+From 1986/7 onwards he played EWI, starting with a Nyle Steiner EWI "Steinerphone", one of only a handful made.
+A couple of years later he moved on to the first Akai version, the EWI1000 with built-in MIDI.
+By 1991, his EWI was controlling two racks of modules including a Lexicon Jam-man, and an Oberheim Matrix 12 synth - this configuration is visible in the 1991 Paul Simon's Concert in the Park.
+Nyle Steiner continued to develop and adapt instruments for Brecker, including the 2004 Rad EWI (which is played with the hands side-by-side) and a newer in-line model, while Michael moved away from racks of sound modules to a wireless PowerBook/Logic based system.

 Brecker also played the drums as he often talked about time, or rhythm, being musically the most important.
 He displayed his drum prowess during shows with his own ensembles or accompanying students during masterclasses.